I was only 3 months old when I first fell in love with the world, a trip across the Atlantic to the Dominican Republic in North America.

 The Philippines has to be one of the most beautiful countries I have visited, many islands are just pure paradise.
 In the town of Oslob, we stayed for a few nights to fulfill the goal I had for the trip and a dream I’ve had for a long time – to swim the 13-meter-long whale sharks.
 It is the coolest experience I’ve ever done and those majestic, huge, harmless giants are the most beautiful animals I’ve ever seen.
 It must have been one of the best days of my life.

 We visited three islands – Cebu, Bohol and Siquijor.
 In Cebu City we caught a typhoon and had to wait three days before we could take the ferry to Bohol.
-It was a big typhoon, then named Tembin and it killed around 200 people.
-I remember how we sat in that stable hotel with typhoid safe walls and good pancakes on the breakfast buffet and we just saw how the rain and the wind outside took a lot with it in its way.
-Wires wandered and on the news we were constantly informed about boats and ferries going underwater with full passengers.
+It was a big typhoon, named Tembin and it killed around 200 people.
+I remember how we sat in that stable hotel with typhoon safe walls and good pancakes on the breakfast buffet and we just saw how the rain and the wind outside took a lot with it in its way.
+Wires wandered and on the news we were constantly informed about boats and ferries sinking full of passengers.
 It was very scary and I’m not going to lie, I’ve been with quite a few scary things.

 In the winter of 2016-2017 we were in South Africa, my family’s favorite country, which we now almost count as our second home country.
 That year, South Africa had the most powerful drought in many years and it was estimated that the whole of Cape Town would risk being completely out of water in April 2017 and that 49 million people in southern Africa would be threatened by starvation after the hard drought.
 The drought caused enormous so-called bushfires, which is when it begins to burn in the woods up along the mountains and you have to water bomb with helicopters.